techbubble/buildstarter/readme.md

 # Buildstarter

-Buildstarter is like Kickstarter, but for Open Source where the community funds features with cryptocurrency that that team should build.
+Buildstarter is like Kickstarter, but for Open Source where the community funds features with cryptocurrency that the team should build.
 Anyone can propose a feature for a small registration fee by calling the method “register.”
 Features have a funding goal and funding deadline.
 Anyone can call “fund” and contribute toward the funding goal.

 When the funding deadline passes, two possibilities exist: